Area Rate Efficiency in Multi-Link Molecular Communications: Symbol Detection and BER Performance Analysis

 Similar to \Equation{eq:math_section:threshold}, \Equation{ml_simple} can be equivalently written as a threshold detection scheme with threshold \cite[Eq.
 (5)]{Jamali2018NonCoherentDF} \scaleAlign

-We note that the suboptimal threshold in \Equation{eq:math_section:simpleThres} accurately approximates \Equation{eq:math_section_threshold_definition} for the extreme case of many non-distinguishable interference signals at \gls{RX0}, which corresponds to a scenario of densely packed transmission links.
-In such a scenario, it is sufficient to consider the \textit{average} \ac{IUI}.
-We compare the performance of the detector based on the decision thresholds derived in \Equation{eq:math_section_threshold_definition} and \Equation{eq:math_section:simpleThres} in \Section{sec:evaluation}.
+We note that the suboptimal threshold in \Equation{eq:math_section:simpleThres} accurately approximates \Equation{eq:math_section_threshold_definition} for the extreme case of a large number of non-distinguishable interference signals at \gls{RX0}, which corresponds to a scenario of densely packed transmission links.
+In such a scenario, it is sufficient to consider the \textit{average} \ac{ILI}.
+We compare the performance of the detector based on the decision thresholds derived in \Equation{eq:math_section_threshold_definition} and \Equation{eq:math_section:simpleThres} in \Section{sec:threshold_value_derivation}.

 \scaleSubsection